vishnureddy2411/Software-engineering-project/README.md

 This document provides an overview of the directory structure for the SE_PROJECT Django application, detailing the functionality and contents of each directory.
 SE_PROJECT/
-├── indore_sports/                # Core application modules (Django apps)
+├── indoor_sports/                # Core application modules (Django apps)
-│   ├── indore_sports/            # Main application, coordinating functionalities across other apps
+│   ├── indoor_sports/            # Main application, coordinating functionalities across other apps
-│   │   ├── init.py               # Initialization file for the indore_sports app
+│   │   ├── init.py               # Initialization file for the indoor_sports app
 │   │   ├── asgi.py               # Configuration for ASGI (Asynchronous Server Gateway Interface) server
 │   │   ├── settings.py           # Configuration settings for the project, including databases, middleware, and apps
 │   │   ├── urls.py               # Responsible for routing URLs to the appropriate views